Psychological impact of climate change: History

-The 21st century has seen a dramatic increase in public awareness and scientific consensus regarding climate change.
-From the early 2010s, psychologists were increasingly calling on each other to contribute to the understanding of the psychological impacts of climate change.
-The IPCC's Fourth Assessment Report in 2007 asserted that climate change is primarily caused by human activities, marking a pivotal moment in climate advocacy.
-The Paris Agreement, adopted in 2015 by 196 countries, aimed to limit global warming to well below 2 degrees Celsius, representing a unified global commitment to address climate change.
-While psychologists had almost zero involvement in the first five IPCC reports, at least five will contribute to the IPCC Sixth Assessment Report, which should be fully published by 2022.
 As of 2020, the discipline of climate psychology has grown to include many subfields.
 Social psychologists have published studies on people's psychological responses to climate change news, such as how it might shift values away from indulgence and toward long-term thinking.
 In addition, climate psychologists have been working with the United Nations, national and local governments, corporations, NGOs, and individuals.